TREASURIES-Yields rise on stimulus, vaccine hopes for economy

 "We're just sitting range-bound here," Lederer said.

-Pfizer Inc PFE.N moved closer to getting its COVID-19 vaccine approved for emergency use on Tuesday, one factor driving major U.S. stock indexes to open at record highs on Wednesday.
+Pfizer Inc PFE.N moved closer to getting its COVID-19 vaccine approved for emergency use on Tuesday, one factor driving major U.S. stock indexes to open at record highs on Wednesday before easing.

+A $38 billion sale of 10-year notes by the U.S. Treasury on Wednesday afternoon was "a touch weak," according to a note to clients from DRW Trading Market Strategist Lou Brien, citing a below-average bid-to-cover ratio of 2.33.

+Dealers accounted for 23% of competitive bids accepted, compared with 26.4% on average, according to BMO Capital Markets.

-A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes, US2US10=RR seen as an indicator of economic expectations, was at 79 basis points, about 2 basis points higher than Tuesday's close.
+A closely watched part of the U.S. Treasury yield curve measuring the gap between yields on two- and 10-year Treasury notes, US2US10=RR seen as an indicator of economic expectations, was at 78 basis points, about 2 basis points wider than Tuesday's close.

-The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was up less than a basis point at 0.1548% in morning trading.
+The two-year US2YT=RR U.S. Treasury yield, which typically moves in step with interest rate expectations, was unchanged at 0.1508% in afternoon trading.

 Price